 A cacophony of climate confusion perplexes me as we head into a New Year.
-December 2010 saw the coldest UK December on record, autumn and December 2011 the warmest on record.
+December 2010 saw the coldest UK December on record, whilst autumn and December 2011 were the warmest on record.
 In between, a record-breaking sunny, dry and early spring; extreme drought in Shropshire, Herefordshire and East Anglia; but abnormally heavy rain in Scotland and North West England.
 Is this anthropogenic global warming?
 Is it natural climatic variation in our maritime influenced temperate climate?
 Should we worry anyway with the next Ice Age overdue, and almost certain to hit within 1500 years?
 I can quite understand why most people’s eyes glaze over on this topic.
-Of course if you have a view, which I tend to, that we should be more careful and efficient in our usage of resources since supplies of most ‘stuff ‘ is finite on our planet with a rising population, then a whole secondary line of conundrums presents itself of practical issues such as transport, electricity production, food production, to list just a few.
+If you have a view, which I tend to, that we should be more careful and efficient in our usage of resources since supplies of most ‘stuff ‘ is finite on our planet with a rising population, then a whole secondary line of conundrums presents itself.
+Practical issues such as transport, electricity production, food production, to list just a few.
 Heck, no wonder I’m confused.
-Finding a rational world/lifestyle view that isn’t riddled with hypocrisy seems pretty tough these days.
+Finding a rational world or lifestyle view that isn’t riddled with hypocrisy seems pretty tough these days.
 These thoughts descend to trouble at this time of the year, when like the present Carmarthenshire cloud covering, few shafts of real illumination exist.

 To try to quantify the extraordinary gloom since the beginning of December, I’m including the PV record for the Christmas week.